Wayne Conrad

-Wayne Conrad is a former all-star and Grey Cup champion center who played six seasons for the Montreal Alouettes of the Canadian Football League, winning two Grey Cup Championships.
+Wayne Conrad (born September 18, 1946) is a former all-star and Grey Cup champion center who played six seasons for the Montreal Alouettes of the Canadian Football League (CFL), winning two Grey Cup Championships.
 He played 80 regular season games for the Larks.

 In 2008 Conrad auctioned off his jersey and Grey Cup ring to raise money for ALS and his former teammate Tony Proudfoot.